 From downtown Wheeling, the Wheeling Creek Trail heads east to Elm Grove.
 Along the way, you'll cross high above Wheeling Creek on the Hempfield Viaduct and pass through Hempfield Tunnel, built in 1904.
 This segment of the Wheeling Heritage Trails is less urban and meanders along a wooded corridor.

-It is worth nothing that at the trail's northern terminus, you can pick up the nearly 7-mile Brooke Pioneer Trail and continue your journey all the way to Wellsburg for a more substantial ride.
+It is worth noting that at the trail's northern terminus, you can pick up the nearly 7-mile Brooke Pioneer Trail and continue your journey all the way to Wellsburg for a more substantial ride.

 To access the trail downtown, park at the Intermodal Parking Garage beside Wesbanco Arena (Home of the Wheeling Nailers) and venture north or south along the Ohio River.
 To get to the northern endpoint, travel north on River Road and look for Pike Island Locks and Dam on the left.
 The parking lot is in front of the dam.
 The southern endpoint is located at the intersection of 48th Street and Water Street in downtown Wheeling.
 The eastern endpoint is located at the end of Lava Avenue near the Wheeling Skatepark & the J.B.
 Chambers I-470 Recreational Complex.